-44 REV (Reverse): Press and hold to reverse playback quickly.
+Release In Reverse: Press and hold to reverse playback quickly.
 Sound is heard at a reduced volume.
-Release 44 REV to resume playing.

 The elapsed time of the file displays.

-$\triangleright \triangleright$ FWD (Fast Forward): Press and hold to advance playback quickly.
+▶ FWD (Fast Forward): Press and hold to advance playback quickly.
 Sound is heard at a reduced volume.
-Release $\triangleright \triangleright$ FWD to resume playing.
+Release ▶ FWD to resume playing.
 The elapsed time of the file displays.